fingo24/skills-review-pull-requests/README.md

 _Almost there! :heart:_

-You can now [merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge) your pull request!
+You can now [merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge) your pull request! 哈哈哈哈

 ### :keyboard: Activity: Merge your pull request